 - Click Export to generate the MSI package.

-- Install MSI file in the new environment
+- Install the MSI file in the new environment

 - Open the BizTalk Administration Console, select Start ➤ All Programs ➤ BizTalk Server 2006 ➤ BizTalk Server Administration.

 - Navigate to your BizTalk group.
 Right-click the Applications folder and select Import-MSI File.
 This launches the Import Wizard.

 - On the Welcome page, navigate and select the MSI file that is to be used to perform the import.
 Click Next.